|Type of tour:||Guided|

 Day 4: Chiang Saen - Chiang Khong (47 miles/76 km)

 Today is a semi rest day as we'll have a fast flat ride in the morning and leave the afternoon free for you to relax.
 Our ride today is along the Mekong River, which also forms the border with Laos, on a quiet, smooth road.
 We arrive in the border town of Chiang Khong in time for lunch, and then the afternoon is free for you to sit on your balcony overlooking the river, explore the local market or take a wander through the bicycle museum.
 Dinner is on your own tonight.
-Meals: BL
+Breakfast and lunch included.

 Over night in Chiang Khong.

 We ride out of Chiang Khong and head south to Pu Chi Fah for a stunning viewpoint.
 We warm up for 25 miles/40 km on a leisurely level route and then it's time go up, up, up.
 We'll rest after the first ascent of almost 2953 ft/900 m up to a plateau.
 Here we'll have a few undulations before our last steep push to the summit at 5249 ft/1600 m.
 Our total ascent for the day will be over 6562 ft/2000 m, but we'll finish atop an amazing cliff formation like no other in the region.
 Tonight you'll enjoy fresh cool air in your cozy bungalow.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Phu Chi Fa.